Skip to content

 Install MariaDB Database Server

-Moodle keeps all its information, such as course details and user accounts, in a database, so you need to install MariaDB Server on WSL.
-MariaDB is a popular choice for storing Moodle data.
+Moodle stores all its important data, like course details and user accounts, in a database, making it necessary to install MariaDB Server on WSL.
+MariaDB is a fast and secure database system commonly used for Moodle to manage its information effectively.

 MariaDB is open-source, fast, and secure.
 Most Linux systems use it.